nkkize/nkkize.github.io/_posts/2020-10-13-chatbot-development-and-user-context.md

 Let’s take another example of the same conversation:

-User: I want to buy shoes.
+- User: I want to buy shoes.
-Assistants: can you please tell me the colour of the shoes you want to buy?
+- Assistant: can you please tell me the colour of the shoes you want to buy?
-User: black
+- User: black
-Assistant: What size?
+- Assistant: What size?
-User: I want to order pizza.
+- User: I want to order pizza.

 After this moment in the conversation the assistant gets confused and will not be able to get the size.